 - Fan Remake: The homebrew Battle Of Hoth for the ColecoVision.

-- Hit Points: Your speeder can only take several hits before it is destroyed.
+- Hit Points: Your speeder can only take several hits before it is destroyed, the exact number being random (between 2 and 5), and Smart Bombs dealing more damage than normal attacks.
 You can land down in the valley at the bottom of the screen and get your speeder repaired a few times per speeder.
+It's also automatically healed when The Force activates.

-- Invincibility Power-Up: "The Force", which occasionally kicks on and gives you about several seconds of invulnerability while the Star Wars theme music plays.
+- Invincibility Power-Up: "The Force", which kicks in at approximately a minute and a half into the game (or each new life), and about every two minutes after the last one wore off.
+It gives you about twenty seconds of invulnerability while the Star Wars theme music plays and your ship flashes rainbow colors.

-- Scoring Points: For each hit on the Imperial Walkers and for taking each one down.
+- Scoring Points: For each hit on the Imperial Walkers and for taking each one down, as well as for shooting down the Walkers' missiles and smart bombs.
+In games where the Walkers are Solid, you also get points for ramming them.

 - Shoot 'em Up: Similar to Defender.